Chateau de Briat

-When the Château de Pichon-Longueville property in Bordeaux was sold, the Château de Briat was retained by Baron Raoul de Pichon-Longueville, the maternal ancestor of the current owner, Gilles de Luze.
+When the Château de Pichon-Longueville property in Bordeaux was sold, the Château de Briat was retained by Baron Raoul de Pichon-Longueville, the maternal ancestor of the current owner, Stephane de Luze.

-De Luze, a former literary editor in Paris, now spends sixty percent of his time at the chateau in Mauvezin, a tiny town (population 213) located between Lagrange and Labastide.
-Seven hectares of vines are divided between Bacco, Folle Blanche and Colombard; De Luze, unlike many other armagnac producers, is a firm believer in keeping yields low and is not opposed to cutting fruit to give a final harvest of 60 hl/ha.
-Colombard is a particular favorite, and his eau de vie is made strictly with this grape.
+Seven hectares of vines are divided between Bacco, Folle Blanche and Colombard; Stephane’s father, unlike many other armagnac producers, was a firm believer in keeping yields low and was not opposed to cutting fruit to give a final harvest of 60 hl/ha.
+Colombard was a particular favorite, and his eau de vie was made strictly with this grape.

-Each varietal is distilled separately to 52°, and all of the 10 barrels aged at the property during a given year.
-After 2 or 3 years, they are transferred to older casks and, apart from an airing once a year, left to rest in the spacious yet primitive chai.
+Stephane maintains his father’s traditions, distilling each varietal separately to 52°, and only 10 new barrels are laid down in a given year.
+After 2 or 3 years, they are transferred to older casks and, apart from an airing that occurs once a year, they are left to rest in the spacious yet primitive chai.
 Topping up is not practiced; de Luze prefers to let the level fall, promote air contact, and therefore create a spirit that is less aggressive.
 Assemblage of various grapes takes place after a minimum of four years and, at times, not until their tenth birthday.

 Village: Mauvezin d’Armagnac (Landes)